AdityaSoni2001/recipe-app/README.md

 # Recipe App:

-Developed a recipe app using React that allows users to browse, search, and save recipes.
-Integrated external API for recipe data retrieval and implemented user authentication for saving favorite recipes.
+Developed a recipe app using React that allows users to browse, and search recipes

 This repository contains the source code and assets for a recipe app.